LUCompSoc/constitution/README.md

 4. To work with the Wellbeing Officer, and other members of the executive to foster a more inclusive social setting at each of the societies events.
 5. Coordinate the planning and delivery of pre/post social events around major events such as the annual Roses event with HackSoc at the University of York.
 6. Promote the social activities in the society through a variety of channels, including, but not limited to participating in outreach events with the President to promote the social side of the society.
 7. Is responsible for liaising with the Technical Officer’s and/or Educational Secretary to plan Educational events.
 8. If Requested by the Educational Secretary, the Social Secretary can deputise a Technical Officer to be responsible for an Educational Event.
-9.If a Sober Officer is Required for an event, If attending, the Social Secretary is considered the Designated Sober Officer.
+9. If a Sober Officer is Required for an event, If attending, the Social Secretary is considered the Designated Sober Officer.
 Except when another member of the Executive Committee makes a written statement stating that they are willing to act as the Sober Officer for a specific Event to the President.

 ### Wellbeing Officer